s4007154/eventcatalogue-temp/README.md

 For the first issue, there seems to be some sort of pathing error when attempting to `WriteEventToService` in a nested structure.

 I have had this issue both on MACOS and Windows.

+The difference between MACOS and Windows, is the on Windows it seems to completely error, and on MACOS it would create a massive file structure inside the root directory of event-catalogue instead of writing to Service.

 To replicate this issue, simplify uncomment the following lines in the [eventCatalogueCreation](eventCatalogueCreation.mjs) file.